Söll, Austria: Family Ski Guide

 You get access to 284 km of pistes for less than you would pay for half the terrain at many French or Swiss resorts.
 The SkiWelt pass is one of the best-value big-area passes in the Alps.

-- Child (6-15): EUR 30-34
+- Child (6-15): EUR 30 to 34

 - Under 6: Free

-- 6-day pass: EUR 290-330 for adults, approximately 15% savings
+- 6-day pass: EUR 290 to 330 for adults, approximately 15% savings

 - Family discount: Available when buying passes for 2 adults + 1 child together

 The beginner area at Hexenwiese has its own pass at reduced rates, so your first-timer does not need a full SkiWelt pass on day one.
 Buy the big pass when they are ready to ride the gondola.
+This alone can save EUR 30 to 40 per child per day during those first tentative sessions on the nursery slopes.

-SkiWelt is included in the Kitzbuheler Alpen AllStarCard, which covers 2,750 km across multiple Austrian regions.
+SkiWelt is included in the Kitzbuheler Alpen AllStarCard which covers 2,750 km across multiple Austrian regions.
 Overkill for most families, but worth checking if you plan a multi-resort Austrian trip.

 No Ikon or Epic affiliation.
 Austrian lift passes are their own ecosystem, and the value-per-kilometer is hard to beat.
+Buy passes online at least one day before arrival for a small discount and shorter queues at the window.

 Planning Your Trip